Keyology/keyology.notes/cs-notes/python-object.md

 Initialize your properties will allow you to pass values to you object later on when you create a new object.

-### here is an example on  how to Initialize your properties
+### here is an example on  how to Initialize your an object instance &properties

 ``` def __init__(self, name, age): self.name = name self.age = age```